Some Fundamental Theorems in Mathematics: Computability

 The class of {\bf general recursive functions} is the smallest class of functions which allows {\bf projection}, {\bf iteration}, {\bf composition} and {\bf minimization}.
 The class of {\bf Turing computable functions} are the functions which can be implemented by a {\bf Turing machine} possessing finitely many states.
 Turing introduced this in 1936 \cite{AnnotatedTuring}. \satz{ The generally recursive class is the Turing computable class. }

-Kurt Goedel and Jacques Herbrand defined the class of general recursive functions around 1933.
+Kurt G\"odel and Jacques Herbrand defined the class of general recursive functions around 1933.
 They were motivated by work of Alonzo Church who then created {\bf $\lambda$ calculus} later in 1936.
-Alan Turing developed the idea of a {\bf Turing machine} which allows to replace Herbrand-Goedel recursion and $\lambda$ calculus.
+Alan Turing developed the idea of a {\bf Turing machine} which allows to replace Herbrand-G\"odel recursion and $\lambda$ calculus.
 The {\bf Church thesis} or {\bf Church-Turing thesis} states that everything we can compute is generally recursive.
 As ``whatever we can compute" is not formally defined, this always will remain a thesis unless some more effective computation concept would emerge.